alan-turing-institute/QUIPP-pipeline/generators/odi-nhs-ae/README.md

 Next we'll go through how to create and de-identify the dataset.

-There's small differences between the code presented here and what's in the Python scripts but it's mostly down to variable naming.
+There are small differences between the code presented here and what's in the Python scripts but it's mostly down to variable naming.
 I'd encourage you to run, edit and play with the code locally.

 ## Generate mock NHS A&E dataset